 This “huge challenge” has increased the level of risk healthcare providers have been forced to take.
 As a result, they need to have a sound revenue cycle strategy in place to ensure these risks don’t cripple them.
 Today’s health- care provider needs to squeeze every penny it can out of its revenue cycle, identifying vulnerabilities that can lead to lost income — from coding and documentation discrepancies to patient payment trends.

 Moreover, providers need to be able to isolate, address, and correct these issues in order to optimize revenue generation and minimize loss.
 Today’s data analytics technology is an ideal way to arm providers with the actionable information needed to orchestrate positive change.
 These tools help providers better visualize their revenue vulnerabilities so they can quickly take corrective action.

-Healthcare reimbursement is changing.
-By 2020, fee-for-value reimbursement is projected to represent 83% of your revenue—up from 43% today and 14% in 2010.
+By 2020, fee-for-value reimbursement is projected to represent 83% of your revenue.
 Clinical operations will become vital to your bottom line.
 It is at the mid-cycle—the point between patient access and the business office—where improvement initiatives will have the greatest impact.
 Revenue Integrity gives you complete visibility into documentation and coding performance—and that of your peers.
 So you can quickly spot opportunities to improve revenue capture, minimize audit risk, and measure and monitor the impact of ICD-10 on your revenue.